zzhangjii/learning-library/workshops/journey4-adwc/LabGuide3.md

     ![](./images/300/Picture300-23.JPG)

--   To learn more about how to specify file formats, delimiters, and more, review the <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/dbmscloud-reference.html" target="_blank"> DBMS_CLOUD Package Format Options </a>
+-   To learn more about how to specify file formats, delimiters, reject limits, and more, review the <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/dbmscloud-reference.html" target="_blank"> DBMS_CLOUD Package Format Options </a>

 -   Keep your SQL Deveoper open and move to the next lab - Querying External Data.